nicepc/dc-lib-namespaces/README.md

 ## ZI.dc
 This file contains a macro that is similar to the `Z` command, except that it counts digits with respect to the current input radix.

+## root.dc
+This file contains a macro that computes the nth root of x, where n is a natural number and x is positive.
+This macro also works for odd roots of negative numbers.
+In either case, if the root is not an integer, then it is rounded down.